My Favorites

 Is May a good time to visit Tokyo?

 The beginning of May is marked by Golden Week, one of the major holiday periods in Japan.
 May is a month full of activity.
+The weather and temperature are generally pleasant throughout the day.
 It is a great time to experience festivals, including events rich in traditional values.

 What is the weather like in Tokyo in May?